 Q4.
 What are the major plugins that you use for your blogs?

 Below is the list of WordPress Plugins I am using at present.

 The most awesome tool from the list is WordPress SEO by Yoast, as this plugin help me to manage almost all on page SEO factors.
 And the second most awesome plugin is – WP Smush.it, that helps me to maintain moderate site load time.

 Q5.
 What are your views on SEO in 2015 and what tips you would give to our readers?

 SEO would be there in industry for next many years but yes it will change with time as per need.
-As of now Spam SEO is dead, so don’t need to be a spammer to get organic ranks and traffic.
-Two most important gears of good SEO strategy are quality content and inbound links.
+As of now Spam SEO is dead, so don’t need to be a spammer to get organic ranks and boost blog traffic.
+Two most important gears of good On page SEO strategy are quality content and inbound links.
 That means publish high-quality relevant content that gets read and linked automatically.

 And the other important element is social media; social media has been an aspect in the ranking algorithm for years and it would be same in coming future.